What’s the Value of Addiction?

 Join me & my guests for raw, vulnerable conversations filled with questions & tools to access more of what is true for you.

-Welcome to this second episode of the “What’s the value of addiction?” podcast, with guest Shannon O’Hara.
+In this episode of the “What’s the value of addiction?”
+Podcast I have an inspirational, beautiful conversation with Vanessa E. Kali.

 RESOURCES & LINKS